awslabs/sagemaker-debugger/docs/api.md

 You can specify which of these collections to save in the hook's `include_collections` parameter, or through the `collection_configs` parameter to the `DebuggerHookConfig` in the SageMaker Python SDK.

-### Built in Collections
+### Debugger Built-in Tensor Collections
-Below is a comprehensive list of the built-in collections that are managed by SageMaker Debugger.
-The Hook identifes the tensors that should be saved as part of that collection for that framework and saves them if they were requested.
+Below is a comprehensive list of the built-in tensor collections that are managed by SageMaker Debugger.
+If you specify the tensor collection names to the Debugger hook configuration, Debugger identifies the tensors and saves them to S3.

 The names of these collections are all lower case strings.